informatik-mannheim/bilderrahmen-msp17/README.md

 ## Tests

-The frondend-tests written for this application can be found [in this repo](https://github.com/informatik-mannheim/MSP17-bilderrahmen-frontendtests).
+The tests for the frontend of this application can be found [in this repo](https://github.com/informatik-mannheim/MSP17-bilderrahmen-frontendtests).

 ## Contributors